Daemon X Machina: Plot

-Development
+Development and release

 The game entered production around mid 2017.
 It was announced at E3 2018.
 Kenichiro Tsukuda, who produced the Armored Core series, served as the game's producer, while Yūsuke Kozaki provided character designs.
 A limited time special demo was released on February 14, 2019.
-The game features a vibrant color palette, a choice made by the development team to ensure that the game could be visually appealing and unique.
-The team also injected a lot of rock and metal elements into the game music, composed by several composers including Junichi Nakatsuru and Rio Hamamoto of Bandai Namco.
-It was released on September 13, 2019, published by Marvelous in Japan and Nintendo worldwide.
+The game features a more vibrant color palette in comparison to Armored Core, a choice made by the development team to ensure that the game could be visually appealing and unique.
+The development team also included inspirations of rock and metal elements into the game's music, created by several composers including Junichi Nakatsuru and Rio Hamamoto of Bandai Namco.

+The game was released on September 13, 2019, published by Marvelous in Japan and Nintendo worldwide.
+To help promote the release of Daemon X Machina on the Nintendo Switch, Super Smash Bros.
+Ultimate hosted a special five-day limited event where players could obtain four spirits featuring characters with their mechs from the game.

 A port of Daemon X Machina for Microsoft Windows was released on February 13, 2020.
 While this version does exclude some of the licensed downloadable content, it otherwise contains all other content released from the Nintendo Switch version.
-In December 2020 an update allowed for the transfer of saves between the Switch and Windows versions.
+In December 2020 an update allowed for the transfer of save data between the Switch and Windows versions.

-Reception and legacy
+Reception

 At launch, Daemon X Machina received "mixed or average reviews" according to review aggregator Metacritic.
-The game has since improved through its post-launch content and updates.
-To help promote the release of Daemon X Machina on the Nintendo Switch, Super Smash Bros.
-Ultimate hosted a special five-day limited event where players could obtain four spirits featuring characters with their mechs from the game.
+The game has since improved through post-launch content and updates.